"

 Yogo Gulch, Montana was, in the early 20th Century, Americas premier gemstone locality, internationally regarded for its small but gemologically superb "cornflower blue" sapphires.
 Unfortunately, virtually all ventures on the property have shut down, leaving one "mom and pop" underground operation and a few "Sapphire Villagers" to extract stones from hand-dug dike material.

 A small percentage of the stones are purple to violet; but these are almost always small, or fragments.
-My two favorite exceptions are depicted here.
-The "triangulated" crystal on the left (about 3.4 carats) came from Vortex Mining, and the one on the right was found by Vortex Mining's reincarnation, Yogo Creek Mining.
+My two favorite exceptions are shown here.
+The "triangulated" crystal on the left (about 3.4 carats) came from Vortex Mining, and the one (actually a saturated red wine violet) on the right was found by Vortex Mining's reincarnation, Yogo Creek Mining, a few years later.
 Fortunately, neither was cut before we got our mitts on them!
-These are in Butte also.

-(Right) I am indebted to Amos Knapstad, long-time friend and owner of the only other collection of Yogo sapphires that I would kill for.
+(Left) I am indebted to Amos Knapstad, long-time friend and owner of the only other collection of Yogo sapphires that I would kill for.
 It was he who arranged the deal for the second violet stone.
 As a Villager and later beankeeper for Yogo Creek Mining, he assembled his own outstanding collection.
-After the Tucson Gem and Mineral Show, Amos donated the crystal on the right to our collection, so I guess he is in less danger now.
+After the Tucson Gem and Mineral Show in 2007, Amos donated the crystal on the left to our collection, which weighs about 3 carats.
+In August, 2010, he further secured his safety with a 4.04 ct. tabular crystal made unique by the large violet center, actually a hex phantom (right two images)!

-Update after Tucson, February, 2007: Discussions requested with Roncor did not take place, and it is not clear there is any interest with them in either selling or redeveloping their mine.
-Therefore, we have at least temporarily abandoned any attempt at resurrecting commercial operations there.
-I don't know of any others of significance, so the mines will probably lie more or less fallow (supporting only "mom-and-pop" operations) until capital, knowledge of the ground, and vision can meet in Yogo Gulch once again.
+Update after Tucson, February, 2007: Discussions requested with Roncor did not take place, and it is not clear whether there is any interest with them in either selling or redeveloping their mine.
+We abandoned plans to unify the properties and mine them.

-In August, 2008, meetings were held at Sapphire Village with Mike Roberts (Roberts Yogo Company), who had recently acquired and consolidated virtually all of the unpatented claim interests (the Vortex claims).
-He is very knowledgeable (with extensive experience mining gold in northern Alaska) and is successfully extracting stones from deep ore reserves.
-Check here for more information and photos soon.
-It is unclear what if any plans Roncor has for its Yogo property.
+In August, 2008, meetings were held at Sapphire Village with Mike Roberts (Roberts Yogo Company), who had recently acquired and consolidated virtually all of the unpatented interests (the Vortex claims).
+He is very knowledgeable (having extensive experience mining gold in northern Alaska) and is successfully extracting stones from deep ore reserves.
+This drill and blast underground operation is ongoing, so rumors of the death of this mine are somewhat exaggerated.
+10/29/10